eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.write()`

-Inserts the text at the specified index in the content.
+Inserts a text into the buffer at the specified index.

 Syntax